orchestron-orchestrator/sorespo/README.md

-# RESPNET
+# SORESPO

-RESPNET, the REalistic Service Provider Network, is an example of network automation to automate a rather realistic looking SP network.
-This repository contains a RESPNET implementation POC based on Orchestron.
+The SOmewhat REalistic Service Provider Ooohh network, is an example of network automation to automate a rather realistic looking SP network.
+This repository contains a network automation system implementation POC based on Orchestron.

 ## Getting started